joelczk/writeups/HTB/Forge.md

 user@forge:~$ sudo /usr/bin/python3 /opt/remote-manage.py
 Listening on localhost:1123
 ```

+### Spawning the PDB debugger
-Afterwards, we will open another terminal and SSH into the server and use netcat to create a reverse connection to the localhost, and enter the secret password to view the given options.
+We will then open another terminal and SSH into the server and use netcat to create a reverse connection to the localhost, and enter the secret password to view the given options.
 Afterwards, we will then input a string to create an exception so that we can enter the debugger

 ```
 user@forge:~$ nc localhost 1089